Edwin Corboy

-Edwin Wilkie "Ted" Corboy (24 August 1896 – 6 August 1950) was an Australian politician.
-From 1918 to 2010, he held the record as the youngest ever Australian Member of Parliament.
+Edwin Wilkie "Ted" Corboy (24 August 1896 – 6 August 1950) was an Australian politician and public servant.
+He was a member of the Australian Labor Party (ALP) and served in the House of Representatives from 1918 to 1919, representing the Western Australian seat of Swan.
+Corboy was elected to federal parliament at the age of 22, setting a record for the youngest member of parliament which stood until 2010.
+He was defeated after a single term, but subsequently served in the Western Australian Legislative Assembly from 1921 to 1933.

 Early life

+Corboy was born on 24 August 1896 at the Hospital for Women, Melbourne.
+He was the son of Isobel Amelia (née Wilson) and Michael Corboy.
+His father worked variously as a maltster, railway worker and ironworker.

-Born in Victoria, he was educated in Western Australia at Perth Boys' School, and enlisted for military service in June 1915, after having previously been rejected.
+Corboy moved to Western Australia at a young age and attended Perth Boys' School until the age of 15.
+He joined the state public service in January 1912 as a junior accounts clerk with the Department of Water Supply.
+He enlisted for military service in June 1915, after having previously been rejected.
 He served at Gallipoli and later in France, where he was wounded twice, first at Pozières and later at Flers, before being invalided to England because of injury to his eyes, the result of a gas attack.
 On his return to Western Australia in May 1917, he worked as a clerk in the records branch of the Western Australian Lands Department and was an active member of the Labour Party.